 The Dean of the Graduate College appoints the committee upon receipt of the Committee Recommendation Form.
 The completed form must arrive in the Graduate College at least three (3) weeks prior to the date of the preliminary examination.
 Once the Graduate College approves the committee, an Examination Report form and cover letter is sent to the program to report the result.
-Changes to the committee may be requested before the exam occurs using the Request for Change in Thesis Title/Committee Member(s) Form.
+Changes to the committee may be requested before the exam occurs using the Request Change of Student Name on Thesis, Thesis Title, or Committee Member(s) Form.

 The results of the examination should be submitted to the Graduate College within forty-eight (48) hours of the completion of the exam.
-If the result was "pass with conditions," the exact conditions and time-frame to complete the conditions must be specified on the Examination Report, and the chariperson must notify the Graduate College in writingas soon as the condtions have been completed.
+If the result was "pass with conditions," the exact conditions and time-frame to complete the conditions must be specified on the Examination Report, and the chariperson must notify the Graduate College in writing as soon as the condtions have been completed.
 The Examination Report must be signed by all members of the Committee.
-Once the student has passed the examination, the Dean of the Graduate College will notify the student that s/he has been admitted to candidacy.
+Once the student has passed the examination, the Dean of the Graduate College will notify the student's program that s/he has been admitted to candidacy.

 Students who do not complete the degree requirements within five (5) years of passing the preliminary examination must retake the examination; programs may specify a shorter time period.
 Combined programs leading to two degrees may require additional study beyond the period normally involved for completing requirements for the PhD degree; and may require an extension of the 5 year rule.